 People buy fake followers for their social media accounts to promote themselves.
 If you are new on social media, you might have a few to 100 followers or a little more.
 But what if you want more, how would you do that.
 You may search for the websites providing ‘followers services’, select a package, pay them and they will help you gain 1000 to 50,000 followers or more as per your requirement.

 Once you have a big number of followers, new people visiting your profile would get attracted to those high number of followers you have.
 They would see you as some kind of a big shot or an influencer, and they may start following you.
 Numbers attract people.
 But sooner or later your numbers of followers will start to decrease, here is how the whole process or the modus operandi works.

 When you visit a new website, let’s say a food ordering website, you are asked to register before you can place an order.
 While registration they give you an option to cut short the process by simply opting to log in using your social media account.
-So when you click on one of the options which say ‘Login with xyz’, it gives you a pop-up having 2 buttons, that is ‘allow’ or ‘cancel’.
+So when you click on one of the options which say ‘Continue with XYZ Social Media Account’, it gives you a pop-up having 2 buttons, ‘allow’ or ‘cancel’.
 Most of us don’t read what’s written, and we simply click on the allow button.